PelJon/Udacity_/README.md

 How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

+    The smaller the number of InputRows, the more time is needed for each batch to be processed as it cost a decent amount of time to fetch the data and create the object header as well as the overhead.
+The more partitions and rows are available, the faster it gets to process the tasks/batches if parallelism is given.
+If respective partitions in Kafka has an uneven distribution of produced messages, it can also be helpful to rethink the distribution strategy.

 What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

+    The most effective properties for a SparkSession for given tasks were maxOffsetsPerTrigger and maxRatePerPartition.
+    Based on the partitions configured, the number of maxRatePerPartition should not extent the maxOffsetsPerTrigger (if multiplied with the partitions).
+The optimal rate was achieved with a rather large number of Offsets (ca. 2000) and maxRatePerPartition of 1000.